pradhanshrijal/pradhanshrijal.github.io/_posts/2024-02-29-a-chaotic-guide-to-using-docker-for-robotics-research-part-iii.md

 ## Conclusion

-This article series creates a base platform for the [PHA Project] where different modules of the automated driving stack could be build upon.
+This article series creates a base platform for the [PHA Project] where different modules of the automated driving stack could be built upon.
 It gives an extensive guide to using docker and ends with a super short usage guide for docker.

 ## References